waleed4we/Countries-Data-Analysis/README.md

 A Beginner-Level Pandas Project That Digs Into a Dataset of 194 Countries to Answer Real-World Analytical Questions — Clean Data Exploration and Aggregation, the Way an Actual Analyst Would Approach It

-Built as hands-on practice on the road to becoming a **Data Analyst**, this project focuses on filtering, grouping, and summarizing data rather than just displaying it.
+Built as Hands-On Practice on the Road to Becoming a Data Analyst, This Project Focuses on Filtering, Grouping, and Summarizing Data Rather Than Just Displaying It

 <br/>